ElementsProject/lightning/doc/lightning-listnodes.7.md

 On success, the command will return a list of nodes, each object represents a node, with the following details:

-- *nodeid*: A string that rappresents the node id.
+- *nodeid*: A string that represents the node id.

+For nodes which have sent a node_announcement message, the following are also returned:

-- *alias*: A string that rappresents alias of the node on the network.
+- *alias*: A string that represents alias of the node on the network.
-- *color*: A string that rappresents the personal color of the node.
+- *color*: A string that represents the personal color of the node.
-- *last_timestamp*: An integer that rappresent the last timestamp.
+- *last_timestamp*: An integer that represents the timestamp of the last-received node_announcement message.
-- *features*: A string that rappresent the features value.
+- *features*: A string that represents the features value.
-- *addresses*: An array that rappresent the addreses avaible.
-Each address is rappresented with an object with the following properties:
+- *addresses*: An array that represents the addreses avaible.
+Each address is represented with an object with the following properties:
-  - *type*: A string that rappresent the address type (ipv4 or ipv6).
+  - *type*: A string that represents the address type (ipv4 or ipv6).
-  - *address*: A string that rappresent the address value.
+  - *address*: A string that represents the address value.
-  - *port*: An integer that rappresent the port number where the node are listening.
+  - *port*: An integer that represents the port number where the node are listening.

 On failure, one of the following error codes may be returned: